teahubbusiness/Website/README.md

 # TeaHub — Premium Tea Brand Website

-A luxurious, SEO-optimized single-page website for TeaHub, a premium tea powder brand.
+A luxurious, SEO-optimized single-page website for TeaHub, a premium tea powder brand based in Coimbatore, Tamil Nadu.
+The entire website highlights Coimbatore's rich tea heritage and showcases TeaHub's authentic products from this renowned region.
 Built with React, TypeScript, and Tailwind CSS with a sophisticated black & gold design theme.

 ![TeaHub Preview](src/assets/hero-tea-bg.jpg)

 ## Features

+- **Made in Coimbatore**: Authentic tea powder sourced and crafted in Coimbatore, India
 - **Elegant Dark Theme**: Deep black background with warm gold (#C9A65A) accents
 - **Responsive Design**: Mobile-first approach, works on all devices
 - **Smooth Animations**: Parallax effects, fade-ins, and micro-interactions